bright/new-www/content/blog/exposed-in-your-project-json-support.md

 In this article, we've learned:

 - how to add `json` column type to our JetBrains/Exposed application,
-- how to add `jsonValue` method which allows us to search/sort by the json specific property in the query.
+- how to add `jsonValue` method which allows us to search/sort by the JSON specific property in the query.

-As an extra points we did:
+As extra points we did:

 - exercise to create Docker container for our PostgreSQL database,
 - configured connection pooling, which is important to our production environment.